Training behavior of deep neural network in frequency domain: Abstract

 \section{Abstract}

 Why deep neural networks (DNNs) capable of overfitting often generalize well in practice is a mystery \cite{zhang2016understanding}.
 To find a potential mechanism, we focus on the study of implicit biases underlying the training process of DNNs.
 In this work, for both real and synthetic datasets, we empirically find that a DNN with common settings first quickly captures the dominant low-frequency components, and then relatively slowly captures the high-frequency ones.
 We call this phenomenon Frequency Principle (F-Principle).
 The F-Principle can be observed over DNNs of various structures, activation functions, and training algorithms in our experiments.
-We also illustrate how the F-Principle help understand the effect of early-stopping as well as the generalization of DNNs.
-This F-Principle potentially provides insights into a general principle underlying DNN optimization and generalization.\keywords{Deep Neural Network, Deep Learning, Fourier analysis}
+We also illustrate how the F-Principle helps understand the effect of early-stopping as well as the generalization of DNNs.
+This F-Principle potentially provides insight into a general principle underlying DNN optimization and generalization.